CS6620-S21/D4N-S3Select-Caching/README.md

 ## 6. Release Planning:

+Detailed user stories, plan and backlog will be via Tiaga

+Week 1 & 2
-In 2 weeks - setup D4N and S3 Select and do some basic changes, setup Ceph and Arrow, build Spark.
+			- Set up Ceph and Spark; have D4N and S3 Select run basic queries

+			    Individual Tasks
-Week 1 - Build and run master Ceph, build and run spark S3 select query against Ceph
+								- Build and run master Ceph
+								- Build S3 Select with Spark, run against Ceph

-Week 2 - D4N codewalk and S3 Select codewalk and understand S3 select workflow on Spark side and understand Arrow workflow with Ceph
+		   						- D4N and S3 Select codewalk; understand workflow for S3 Select on Spark and Arrow with Ceph

+Week 3,4,5,6
-Week 3,4,5,6 - Implementation
+			- Implementation

+Week 7 & 8
-Week 7,8 - Testing, performance evaluation
+			- Testing and Performance evaluation

+Week 8 & 9
-Week 8,9 - Documentation
+			- Documentation